International travel is my passion. If there’s an adventure to be had, I want to go.

 From Tahiti, I flew to the nearby island of Bora Bora.
 After all, it happened to be my birthday and called for celebration.

 Dubbed by James Michener “the most beautiful island in the world,” Bora Bora did not disappoint.
 From my private, overwater bungalow I could descend a few steps to snorkel in the crystal aqua lagoon whenever I wanted.

-For a little more excitement, I took a boat out to the outlying reef to swim with friendly stingrays and to feed the black-tip reef sharks.
+For a little more excitement on my Tahiti holidays, I took a boat out to the outlying reef to swim with friendly stingrays and to feed the black-tip reef sharks.
 I enjoyed picnicking on one of the deserted motu islets ringing the main island.
 At night, I gorged on an enormous buffet dinner with a traditional Polynesian dance show complete with fierce, painted warriors and grass-skirted locals.
 I was even chosen to participate in their hip-shaking tribal dance!

 In June, I traveled to Japan.
 Tokyo, Narita, Osaka, Kyoto.
 I slept in the old school traditional ryokan hotels, traipsed through ancient shogun castles, and sampled a spectrum of foods from delectable authentic tempura to equally horrible sukiyaki and soy-drenched squid.
 A three-hour geisha makeover complete with a head-turning walk through the Gion district and shrine was the most memorable part of the trip.

 Those were the highlights for just the first half of this year.

 Last year, I traveled extensively throughout Baja Mexico, snorkeling with sea lions, eating copious amounts of fresh fish and shrimp tacos, bargaining for local crafts, and interviewing dozens of friendly expats, and searching for the worlds’.

 “I want your life,” says everyone, all the time.